 - Sports

 - Drama

 - Music (including the school choir and orchestra);

 - Outdoor Education programme including Duke of Edinburgh Award Scheme and Ten Tors

 - School leadership positions of responsibility

 - School Council

 - Extra-curricular activities and clubs

-- Charity fundraising activities
+- Charity fundraising activites

 - Challenge Days

+- Off site visits

+For more information, please visit the Personal Development area of our website.
 Where necessary, we make reasonable adjustments to these activities to ensure that all students are able to access these.
 We discuss engagement with extra-curricular activities as part of our review meetings.